Sajaborgholl/hackathon/README.md

 ## Dependencies
 - Python 3.8+
-- Libraries: pandas, numpy, scikit-learn, XGBoost, matplotlib
+- Libraries: pandas, numpy, scikit-learn, XGBoost, matplotlib.

 ## How to Run
 1. Clone the repository: